Celinna/segmentation_SLZ_detection/README.md

 Please see each individual READMEs for training process.

 ## Inference
 Create a folder titled `output/` and place the trained models here.
+Some pre-trained models can be found [here](https://drive.google.com/file/d/1ACKSEFxI0ZktuV6y5Pe55caf0fxLaVQp/view?usp=sharing).
 In each test file, change the file-paths and model names accordingly.

 Two testing files are available:
 * `test.py` performs inference on Swiss and Okutama dataset images.